 I’ve found that washing powder is completely replaceable with natural washing nuts.
 Not only do they last forever, they’re completely natural and save you tons of money.
 As well as that you’re cutting down on all that plastic in the form of the bottles of washing liquid.
 Click through to see the washing nuts on Amazon.

-It’s Essential to Keep a Positive Attitude
+Starting a Vegan Lifestyle: Keep a Positive Attitude

 Go through the vegan learning curve with a positive attitude and always remember to congratulate yourself on the steps forward that you make.
 There’s only gain to be had and nothing negative whatsoever.